+Third party vs. data processor: how to differentiate them?
 There are some key differences you need to understand when it comes to data protection.
-One of these is the difference between a data processor and a third party.
+One of these is the distinction between a data processor and a third party.

 It’s fundamental to understand it, especially if you are a website or app owner.
 For example, you may be required different legal documents to make sure you’re complying with the applicable law.